 Controversy has swirled around the prostate-specific antigen (PSA) test for years now.

-I’ve said it before and I’ll say it again: Men are far more likely to die with prostate cancer rather than because of prostate cancer.
+First and foremost, it’s important to realize that men are far more likely to die with prostate cancer rather than because of prostate cancer.

 Of course, there are exceptions to every rule.
-But for far too long, prostate cancer was so overdiagnosed and so overtreated that a lot of men were “cured”—and left with horrific side effects, like incontinence and impotence—when they would have been better off letting sleeping dogs lie.
+But for far too long, prostate cancer was so over-diagnosed and overtreated that a lot of men suffered from horrific side effects, like incontinence and impotence—when they would have been better off letting sleeping dogs lie.

-The trick is figuring out just who needs to be treated and who doesn’t.
-And now, we have some new non-invasive tests to help us decide exactly that without risky biopsies or unnecessary surgeries.
+The trick is figuring out who needs to be treated and who doesn’t.
+And now, new non-invasive tests can help make that decision without risky biopsies or unnecessary surgeries.

 Research shows, for example, that urine levels of a polyamine called spermine are inversely associated with both prostate cancer and aggressive, high-grade prostate cancer (which, in this case, was defined by a Gleason score of 7 or higher).

-(“Negative predictive value” refers to the likelihood that subjects who screen negative for prostate cancer truly don’t have the disease—so the higher this number is, the better.)
+(“Negative predictive value” refers to the likelihood that subjects who screen negative for prostate cancer truly don’t have the disease.
+The higher this number is, the better.)

 In combination with other parameters like PSA, this test was able to predict prostate cancer up to 85 percent of the time.
-And while it’s not perfect, it could cut the need for MRI by a quarter, and reduce unnecessary biopsies by nearly half.
-(Which means it would cut costs and risks… all while still catching significant prostate cancers.)
+And while it’s not perfect, it could cut the need for MRI by 25 percent… and reduce unnecessary biopsies by nearly 50 percent.

 And finally, if your PSA level is high, ask your doctor for a PCA3 test (a simple urine test performed after prostate massage) and a 4K test (another blood test).